jhpyle/docassemble/_docs/objects.md

 # Import the SQLObject and some associated utility functions
 from docassemble.base.sql import alchemy_url, connect_args, upgrade_db, SQLObject, SQLObjectRelationship
 # Import SQLAlchemy names
-from sqlalchemy import Column, ForeignKey, Integer, String, create_engine, or_, and_ from sqlalchemy.ext.declarative import declarative_base
-from sqlalchemy.orm import relationship, sessionmaker
+from sqlalchemy import Column, ForeignKey, Integer, String, create_engine from sqlalchemy.ext.declarative import declarative_base from sqlalchemy.orm import sessionmaker

 # Only allow these names (DAObject classes) to be imported with a modules block
 __all__ = ['Bank', 'Customer', 'BankCustomer']